 This makes System Restore the fastest solution; at the same time, however, it is also the least reliable.
 Unfortunately, System Restore is unable to cope with a Windows installation that has been compromised by malware.

-Refresh Windows 10
+How to Refresh Windows 10

-The only difference here is that you will be able to retain your personal data and settings.
+Unlike a full Windows 10 system reset, however, you will be able to retain your personal data and settings.
 However, it’s a good idea to sync these to the cloud regardless.

 Open Start > Settings > Update & Security to begin, selecting Recovery in the left-hand menu.

 Under Reset this PC, click or tap Get Started, and use the Keep my files option.